-JOSÉ A.SCHEINKMAN joined emeritus status in 2013 and joined Princeton as the Theodore Wells '29 Professor of Economics in 1999.
+JOSE A.SCHEINKMAN joined emeritus status in 2013 and joined Princeton as the Theodore Wells '29 Professor of Economics in 1999.
 He received an M.S. in mathematics from the Instituto de Matemática Pura e Aplicada, Brazil, and an M.A. and a Ph.D. in economics from the University of Rochester.
 Scheinkman is a research associate of the National Bureau of Economic Research, a member of the National Academy of Sciences, a fellow of the American Academy of Arts and Sciences and of the Econometric Society, a corresponding member of the Brazilian Academy of Sciences, and a "docteur honoris causa" of the University of Paris-Dauphine.
 He was named a fellow of the John Simon Guggenheim Memorial Foundation in 2007.
 From 1973 to 1998, Scheinkman taught at the University of Chicago, where he was from 1995 to 1998 the chair of the economics department, and beginning in 1997 the Alvin H. Baum Distinguished Service Professor of Economics.
 From 1987-88, he was vice president of the Financial Strategies Group at Goldman, Sachs & Co.
 During 2002, he held a Blaise Pascal Research Chair (France).
 His current research interests are the determinants of the size of the financial industry, asset-price bubbles, and developing tools for empirical studies of asset markets.
+José is currently the Charles and Lynn Zhang Professor of economics at Columbia University.

-KENNETH STEIGLITZ is the Eugene Higgins Professor of Computer Science, received his doctorate in 1963 from New York University and has been at Princeton ever since.
+KENNETH STEIGLITZ is Eugene Higgins Professor of Computer Science emeritus and senior scholar.
+He received his doctorate in 1963 from New York University and has been at Princeton ever since.
 He is a fellow of the Institute of Electrical and Electronics Engineers (1981), a fellow of the Association for Computing Machinery (1997), and a recipient of the Technical Achievement Award of the Signal Processing Society (1981), the Signal Processing Society Award (1986), the IEEE Centennial Medal (1984), the School of Engineering Distinguished Teacher Award (1997), and the IEEE Third Millennium Medal (2000).
-His current research interests are in agent-based modeling of markets, auctions, and computing using soliton collisions.
-Kenneth Steiglitz has transferred to emeritus status and continues to work on emergent behavior in agent-based macroeconomic models.
+He is currently working on a monetary flow macroeconomic model.
+Steiglitz's new book "The Discrete Charm of the Machine: Why the World Became Digital" (Princeton University Press) will appear January 2019.